gormezhatice/London_Transport_Consultancy/README.md

 ## Challenges Faced
 While striving for a unified approach, maintaining a single Jupyter Notebook in GitHub posed challenges, leading to file corruption issues.
 To address this, the team developed a 'core' Jupyter Notebook with inbuilt functions and data loading.
 Each team member worked on individual copies, coordinating efforts in daily stand-ups to ensure synchronization.

-# Patterns, Trends, and Insights
+## Patterns, Trends, and Insights
 <img width="623" alt="Screenshot 2024-01-23 at 20 14 26" src="https://github.com/gormezhatice/London_Transport_Consultancy/assets/133010718/b7dcb191-1801-4792-80ca-53abb6651d66">

-### A Pillar of Sustainable Urban Transit in New York City
+#### A Pillar of Sustainable Urban Transit in New York City
-Launched in May 2013, Citi Bike swiftly emerged as a cornerstone of New York City's transit system, holding the title of the largest bike share program in the U.S. Boasting a distinctive blend of convenience, affordability, and sustainability, Citi Bike has become a favored alternative for commuters.
+Launched in May 2013, Citi Bike swiftly emerged as a cornerstone of New York City's transit system, holding the title of the largest bike share program in the U.S. Boasting a distinctive blend of convenience, affordability, and sustainability, Citi Bike has become a favoured alternative for commuters.
 Its positive impact extends beyond mere transportation, promoting an active and healthy lifestyle while contributing significantly to the city's environmental well-being.
 This two-wheeled transit solution not only ensures efficient urban mobility but also fosters a culture of well-being among New Yorkers.

 <img width="965" alt="Screenshot 2024-01-23 at 12 15 29" src="https://github.com/gormezhatice/London_Transport_Consultancy/assets/133010718/4cad8d8a-e09f-45c2-8c2f-8a98f853f9e5">